Affiliate Disclosure

 7. Nitrile Gloves & 8.
 Shop Towels — Essential

 Used engine oil contains combustion byproducts and heavy metals you don't want absorbing through skin over years of work — a box of 100 nitrile gloves is under $20 and lasts a year.
-Heavy-duty blue shop towels clean drips, the drain plug, and the filter seat (to check the old gasket came off) without leaving fibres.
+Heavy-duty blue shop towels clean drips, the drain plug, and the filter seat (to check the old gasket came off) without leaving fibers.

 What You Can Skip (At First)